smebberson/docker-alpine/README.md

 The image inherits from alpine-consul, and is geared up to run the Consul Web UI.

 There are some configuration options which can be [read here](https://github.com/smebberson/docker-alpine/tree/master/alpine-consul-ui).
 An example of inheriting from this container and running Consul [can be found here](https://github.com/smebberson/docker-alpine/tree/master/examples/user-consul-ui).

+### alpine-influxdb

+This image inherits from alpine-base, and includes InfluxDB with a very basic configuration.
+You can [read about using this image and customising it here](https://github.com/smebberson/docker-alpine/tree/alpine-influxdb/alpine-influxdb).
+An example of inheriting from this container and running InfluxDB [can be found here](https://github.com/smebberson/docker-alpine/tree/alpine-influxdb/examples/user-influxdb).

 ### alpine-nginx